Exposing your custom config as an npm package

 $ npm init

-All init packages have to extend from Comunica SPARQL.
+The simplest way to include all required Comunica dependencies is to extend from Comunica SPARQL.
 As such, add it as a dependency as follows:

-$ npm install @comunica/actor-init-sparql
+$ npm install @comunica/query-sparql

 We recommend to also install TypeScript as a dev dependency: